Aux/NTwitch/README.md

 - `https://www.myget.org/F/ntwitch/api/v3/index.json`

 ## Documentation
 There is not currently any documentation for NTwitch.
-If you have any questions or want status updates about the library, please join the [NTwitch Discord Guild](https://discord.gg/yd8x2wM).
+If you have any questions or want status updates about the library, please join the [Auxlabs Discord Guild](https://discord.gg/h8sfyau) and ask a question in the ntwitch channels.

 ## Compiling
 To compile NTwitch yourself, you will need either of the following: